devlato/compiled-coffee/README.md

 - compile ts with typescript
 - TODO using a sourcemap and ts service, provide autocompletion information
  - solution similar to tern.js completion for coffee
-- TODO watch for changes and refresh needed steps
+- watch for changes and refresh the build result